OctopusDeploy/docs/docs/administration/high-availability/index.md

 position: 100
 ---

 Octopus: High Availability (HA) enables you to run multiple Octopus Deploy servers, distributing load and tasks between them.
-We designed it for enterprises that need to deploy around the clock and rely on the Octopus server being available.
+We designed it for enterprises that need to deploy around the clock and rely on the Octopus Server being available.

 ![](/docs/images/3048119/3278420.png "width=500")